cre-mer/google-calendar-api-fupa/README.md

-# PHP Package Boilerplate / Example Project
+# PHP Package Boilerplate / Fixtures Project

 This repository shows a basic setup for a PHP package or application in PHP.